Version 2 (Revised March 5, 2023)

-Now’s a good time to change our discussion from ancestors to other topics.
-Your approach to religion has fascinated me—the family overall moved from Congregational and Quakers to primarily (but not exclusively) Unitarian and that was the church I went to as a child.
+Now is a good time to change our discussion from ancestors to your approach to religion, something that has long fascinated me—the family overall moved from Congregational and Quakers to primarily (but not exclusively) Unitarian and that was the church I went to as a child.
 Your granddaughter, Sarah Hunt Snow, an important family historian, left notes of stories about how you approached the demand that Abby give up the gold watch as well as the demand—not followed—that you disavow marrying out of Meeting two Methodist sisters, the second a year after your first wife died.
 You refused to disavow your marriages to the wives and were subsequently read out of Meeting, yet you and your wife continued to attend services in the Methodist church and the Quaker Meeting.
 And you continued to financially support both places of worship.
 The letter I wrote to Sarah includes a discussion of the Gordon family’s entrance to North America.
 Alexander Gordon came from Aberdeen, Scotland.
 You married two daughters of his descendant William Gordon, a Revolutionary War hero.
 And your mother, who died when you were only 6 years old, descended from John Akin (Aiken) who arrived in the 17th century from Aberdeen as well.
 Did Alexander Gordon and John Akin know each other in Aberdeen?
-Did you know the connection of origins of your wives and your mother?
+Did you know the connection of early Scottish origins of your wives and your mother?
 I wish I could hear from you.